You are here:

 General Provisions for Community Standards Board Hearings

-1. For a Community Standards Board Hearing, the Respondent(s) is sent a hearing notice generally at least three (3) days prior to the date set for the hearing.
-The hearing notice normally includes:
+Respondent(s) will receive written notice of a Community Standards Board Hearing, generally at least three (3) days prior to the scheduled hearing.
+The hearing notice typicaly includes:

-• The electronic link to information of the Code of Community Standards; and
+- A link to the Code of Community Standards;

-• The Respondent may challenge the presence of any member of the board on the grounds of personal bias by submitting a written statement to the student conduct official no later than two (2) days prior to the hearing.
-The conduct official will then determine whether to sustain or deny the challenge.
-If the request is sustained, a replacement will be appointed to serve on the hearing board.
+Respondents may challenge the participation of a Board member on the basis of potential bias by submitting a written statement to the designated conduct official no later than two (2) days prior to the hearing.
+The conduct official will determine whether the challenge is valid and, if so, appoint a replacement.

-2. In order to preserve the confidential nature of the community standards process, and to protect the privacy of all parties, all hearings are closed.
+- Hearings are closed to preserve the confidentiality of the process and protect the privacy of all parties.

-5. Evidence of prior misconduct is considered only after a finding of responsibility on the allegation(s) addressed and may be used in the determination of sanctions.
+- Information regarding prior misconduct will be considered only after a determination of responsibility and may be used in determining sanctions.

 Order of Presentation in Community Standards Board Hearings

-3. The Board members and Chair can ask questions of the Respondent, Complainant and Witnesses.
+- Board members and the Chair may ask questions of the Respondent, Complainant and any witnesses.

-5. The Complainant may make his/her closing statement.
+- The Complainant may present a closing statement.

-6. The Respondent may make his/her closing statement.
+- The Respondent may present a closing statement.

 Appeals